Laksh-Shetty/School_Management/README.md

 - A responsive Next.js UI for student listing, creation, detail editing, and AI-powered chat.
 - A FastAPI backend exposing REST endpoints for CRUD operations and a `/chat` endpoint for natural language commands.
 - A MySQL database for persistent student storage.
-- An LLM-based parser (Google Gemini) that interprets chat commands and maps them to student CRUD operations.
+- An LLM-based parser (Google Gemini 3.5 Flash) that interprets chat commands and maps them to student CRUD operations, with Gemini 2.5 Flash as the fallback model.

 ### High-level Architecture